-

 Solution.

-There are 7 partitions of 5 into positive integers, up to permutation.size of Jordan blocks minimal polynomial geometric multiplicity of λ 5 $(x-λ)^5$ 1 4+1 $(x-λ)^4$ 2 3+2+1 $(x-λ)^3$ 3 3+1+1+1 $(x-λ)^3$ 4 2+2+1 $(x-λ)^2$ 3 2+1+1+1 $(x-λ)^2$ 4 1+1+1+1+1 $x-λ$ 5 -
+No two rows have identical entries in both the second and the third column, so this information determines the Jordan normal form for this choice of characteristic polynomial.size of Jordan blocks minimal polynomial geometric multiplicity of λ 5 $(x-λ)^5$ 1 4+1 $(x-λ)^4$ 2 3+2+1 $(x-λ)^3$ 3 3+1+1+1 $(x-λ)^3$ 4 2+2+1 $(x-λ)^2$ 3 2+1+1+1 $(x-λ)^2$ 4 1+1+1+1+1 $x-λ$ 5 -

 Prove that every square matrix over the complex numbers is conjugate to its transpose, i.e. prove that given any $(n × n)$-matrix $A$ there exists an $(n × n)$-matrix $P$ such that $P^{-1} A P=A^{\sf T}$ where $A^{\sf T}$ is the transpose of $A$.